deanmsands3/CalculatorApp/README.md

 # CalculatorApp
 Calculator App for Android

-## Step 2.
-Converting the calculator to PostFix Notation
+## Step 2.5 Converting the calculator to PostFix Notation

+Cleaned up version of Step 2

 Compile with $ `g++ main.cpp -o calc`
 Run with $ `./calc` or `./calc.exe`